 Why are Vegetables Not Cooked More in the US Kitchen?

-Why is it so difficult for most of us on a Low Carb diet to cook/make vegetables?
+Why is it so difficult for most of us on a Low Carb diet to cook/make tasty vegetables?
 I love the flavor of vegetables, but it is still hard for me to include them in daily meals!
 I think the challenge revolves around two obstacles:

-- Prep Time: Vegetables require washing and chopping.
+Vegetables require washing and chopping.
 While this isn’t really difficult, it is another step in that already hectic dinner-time rush.
 Yet vegetables are very important to a healthy diet, whether your diet is low carb, high fat, or high protein.

 Vegetables offer the micro-nutrients that you can’t always get from high protein or high fat diets.
-Getting a good repertoire of veggies under your belt will give you the micro-nutrients you need if you are interested in weight loss, fruit is considered “natures candy” and needs to be quite moderate.
+Getting a good repertoire of veggies under your belt will give you the micro-nutrients you need if you are shying away from the sugar in fruit.

 The sugar in fruit (called fructose), can cause an insulin response in a very similar way of white processed sugar.
 Berries are a bit of an exception here.

-Easy ways to add vegetables into a low-carb diet plan:
+Easiest way to add vegetables into a low-carb diet plan:

 The easiest way I have incorporated vegetables into my diet has been by adding fresh spinach to my morning smoothie.
-(Click here for the smoothie recipe).

 Before I was hooked on smoothies I would often just microwave frozen spinach or broccoli for dinner and slather it with butter (sometimes adding a vinegar).